SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 …and so on.

+Note that ``switch`` statements in Swift do not ‘fall through’ the bottom of each case and into the next one.
+Instead, the entire ``switch`` statement completes its execution as soon as the first matching case is completed.
+This is different from C, which requires you to insert an explicit ``break`` statement at the end of every ``case`` to prevent fall-through.
+Avoiding default fall-through means that Swift switch statements are much more concise and predictable than their counterparts in C.

 ``switch`` statements must be exhaustive when working with ``enum`` values.
-If the ``case`` for ``.West`` had been omitted, this code would not compile, as it would not provide an exhaustive list of ``CompassPoint`` values.
+If the ``case`` for ``.West`` had been omitted, this code would not compile, because it would not provide an exhaustive list of ``CompassPoint`` values.
 Enforcing completeness ensures that cases are not accidentally missed or forgotten, and is part of Swift's goal of completeness and lack of ambiguity.

 When it is not appropriate to provide a ``case`` statement for every value, you can define a ``default`` catch-all case to cover any values that are not addressed explicitly: